nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CH2_HTML_COMPONENTS_STRUCTURE_LAYOUT.md

-# Chapter 2: HTML Structure & Layout
+# Chapter 2: HTML Components Structure & Layout

 ## Why Are You Learning This?